GitLiveApp/GitLive/_sections/installation-jetbrain.md

 ### Step 1
 ### Open the Plugins Dialog

-* Launch your IDE and click on the _IDE_'s name menu option.
+* Launch your IDE and click on the IDE's name _menu_ option.
 * Select _Preferences_.
 * In the _Preferences_ dialog, click on _Plugins_.